 Want more information?Visit our Financing page

 Jeremie is a user experience designer based in Paris, France.
 His work combines a background in art, graphic design and code, with new technology and user-centered design thinking.
 He graduated from the Beaux-Arts School and has worked for many years in Canada, including at the country’s largest railway company, where he was responsible for designing mobile apps, facilitating workshops for design and research, and launching the user-testing practice.
-He joined Ironhack to share his passion and experience in user-centered design and building interfaces.uxui
+He joined Ironhack to share his passion and experience in user-centered design and building interfaces.Paris

-In the bootcamp you will study from 9 a.m. to 6 p.m., Monday through Friday.
+In the course-ux-ui-design-campus bootcamp you will study from 9 a.m. to 6 p.m., Monday through Friday.
 The schedule may be subject to changes depending on the chosen campus.

 9:00Start your day energized